 For all its assets, Swiss Life has defined specific limits for investment in the defence industry.
 Swiss Life recognises that sovereign states have a right to self-defence but refrains from investing in companies that are significantly involved in the production of internationally banned armaments such as land mines, cluster ammunition and nuclear, biological and chemical weapons.
-For this, it uses data from an independent ESG research and ESG valuation service provider plus the generally known exclusion lists for controversial weapons published by PAX, an international non-profit and NGO-type peace organisation, and from SVVK-ASIR, the Swiss association for responsible investments.
+For this, the company uses data from an independent ESG research and ESG valuation service provider plus the generally known exclusion lists from SVVK-ASIR, the Swiss association for responsible investments.
 Companies that significantly violate the principles of the UN Global Compact are excluded.